LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 The Timeline:

-* Autoscales the y-axis for glucose reported over the last 24 hours (plus the forecast if that is turned on)
+* Autoscales the vertical display for glucose reported over the last 24 hours (plus the forecast if that is turned on)
     * The graphic below has `Show Prediction` turned off for Timeline
-* Can be expanded horizontally by spreading
-* Can be scolled left / right
+* Horizontal display can be adjusted with spread/pinch and scrolling
 * A double-tap on the Timeline provides a factor of 2 expansion horizontally if at default
 * A double-tap on the Timeline returns the display to default if expanded